oneeve8/kobble-data/content/How to Pray the Rosary.md

 On earth as it is in heaven
 Give us this day our daily bread
 And forgive us our tresspasses
 As we forgive those who tresspass against us
+And lead us not into temptation
+But deliver i
 :::